DarriEy/CONFLUENCE/0_base_settings/README.md

 # Base Settings

-This directory contains the default configuration templates and parameter files for all supported hydrological models in CONFLUENCE.
+This directory contains the default configuration templates and parameter files for all supported hydrological models in SYMFLUENCE.
 These serve as **clean, validated starting points** for new projects and ensure reproducible, consistent model setup across workflows.

 ---